How a debt-ridden banana republic became the greatest economic engine the world has ever known

 The idea of building a canal to connect the Hudson with the Great Lakes there had been around for many years but always dismissed as hopelessly impracticable.
 Even Thomas Jefferson thought the idea “little short of madness.”
 DeWitt Clinton, however, did not.
 Born into a prominent New York family (his uncle had been governor of New York and then Vice President under James Madison), Clinton would be the mayor of New York City and governor of the state for most of the first quarter of the nineteenth century.
 A shrewd politician, he built public support for the canal and pushed it through a reluctant state legislature.

 One can understand the reluctance, for the project was huge by the standards of the day.
-At 363 miles the Erie would be by far the longest canal in the world.
+At 363 miles, the Erie would be, by far, the longest canal in the world.
 It would require moving, largely by hand, 11.4 million cubic yards of earth and rock—well over three times the volume of the Great Pyramid of Egypt—and building 83 locks in what was still a semiwilderness.
 The budget, seven million dollars, was about equal to one percent of the gross domestic product of the entire country.
 Nonetheless, when the federal government refused to help, New York decided to go it alone.
 It was a gigantic roll of the economic dice, but one that paid off beyond even Clinton’s dreams.
 The Erie Canal put the Empire in the Empire State.

 The canal was a success even before it fully opened, as traffic burgeoned on the completed parts, helping fund continuing construction.
 When it was finished in 1825, ahead of schedule and under budget, traffic was tremendous from the start.
 It is not hard to understand why.
 Before, it had taken three weeks and cost $120 to ship a ton of flour from Buffalo to New York City.
 With the canal, it took eight days and cost $6.

 Produce that had gone down the Mississippi to New Orleans now began to flow eastward.
 In a few years the Boston poet and physician Oliver Wendell Holmes (father of the Supreme Court justice) described New York as “that tongue that is licking up the cream of commerce and finance of a continent.”
 In 1800 about 9 percent of American exports passed through the port of New York.
-By 1860 it was 62 percent.
+By 1860, it was 62 percent.

 With the opening of the Erie Canal, New York became the greatest boomtown the world has ever known.
 The population of New York had been increasing by about 30,000 every decade since 1790, with 123,000 inhabitants in 1820.
 By 1830, however, New York’s population had reached 202,000; by 1840, 313,000.
 It was 516,000 in 1850 and 814,000 in 1860.
 Development roared up Manhattan Island, at the astonishing rate of about two blocks a year.

-Thanks to the Erie Canal, by the 1840s New York’s financial market was the largest in the country.
+Thanks to the Erie Canal, by the 1840s, New York’s financial market was the largest in the country.
 In that decade the telegraph began to spread quickly, allowing more and more people to trade in the New York market, which has dominated American financial activity ever since.

 Even so, perhaps the greatest consequence of the Erie Canal was that its success made the country far more receptive to other projects of unprecedented scale and scope and encouraged its entrepreneurs and politicians to think big.
 The result was a still-continuing string of megaprojects—the Atlantic cable, the Brooklyn Bridge, the Panama Canal, Hoover Dam, the interstate highway system, the Apollo missions—that have marked the economic history of the United States and shaped the national character.

 Nothing has characterized the industrial revolution as much as the ever-increasing consumption of energy.
 As steam-powered presses brought down the costs of books, magazines, and newspapers, the demand for cheap interior lighting increased dramatically.
-In the cities, gaslight became available beginning early in the nineteenth century.
+In the cities, gaslight became available beginning early in the 19th century.
 But the gas-works that transformed coal into gas were expensive to build, and the network of pipes that distributed the gas could operate profitably only in densely populated central cities.

 Other illuminants were utilized.
 One was camphene, made from turpentine.
 It produced a bright light but had a nasty habit of exploding.
 Another was kerosene, which could be made from coal, but the process was expensive.